tasmota/docs/docs/Blinds-and-Shutters.md

 **a) Set ShutterMode 4**
    `Backlog PulseTime1 0; PulseTime2 0`   // for relay Relay1i and Relay2
    `Interlock OFF`                        // this is a global variable for all Relays or at least the RELAYS NOT in the Interlock group
-   PWM1 and COUNTER1 defined
+   `setoption15 0`                        // remove any light sliders from the UI PWM1 and COUNTER1 defined

 **b) Enable Shutters**